It is now understood that many health problems have a genetic component. So naturally it has been asked whether alcoholism is hereditary.

 A number of genes linked to alcoholism influence one’s metabolism of alcohol.
 Two well-known ones are ALDH2 and ADH1B.
 Nearly omnipresent in the East Asian population, these genes determine how well the body metabolises alcohol.

 Normally, alcohol is first converted into acetaldehyde.
-However, it is a rather toxic compound which causes facial flushing, nausea, tachycardia and other unpleasant symptoms.
+However, it is a rather toxic compound that causes facial flushing, nausea, tachycardia and other unpleasant symptoms.
 If you have the aforementioned genes, you won’t be able to metabolise alcohol properly.
 This will cause a buildup in your body, resulting in a bad reaction to any alcohol you consume.

 These genes are linked to alcoholism because their presence is a natural deterrent for drinking.
 Thus, someone that has a copy of such a gene will be less likely to consume alcohol, and therefore less likely to develop a drinking problem.